Erdogan wants a new constitution for Turkey - ExBulletin

 They want to end the concentration of power in the hands of the president and want the president to have only token powers, while executive power will be exercised by the cabinet headed by the prime minister.
 Their main problem is whether they manage to agree on a pre-election alliance for the next elections and on a common candidate who can defeat Erdogan.

 Turkish journalist Murat Yetkin, in an article published several months ago, pointed out that “Erdogan could face two main problems.
-First, what will he suggest to the opposition? opposition bloc, and how will it ensure that these articles are not changed at the last minute during the vote of the Grand National Assembly?
-(ANI)
+First, what will he propose to the opposition?
+What kind of articles can Erdogan place in his new draft that might appeal to the opposition bloc, and how will he ensure that these articles are not changed at the last minute during the vote in the Grand National Assembly ?

 |